EU AI Act for Financial Services: What Asset Managers Must Do in 2026

 Any AI that assesses creditworthiness or determines insurance premiums and eligibility for natural persons is high-risk.
 This is explicit in the AI Act.
 Credit scoring, insurance underwriting, claims assessment—all need full compliance treatment.

 The requirements are substantial: risk management, data governance, bias testing, transparency, human oversight, accuracy monitoring, documentation.
 German institutions already have compliance infrastructure for financial regulation.
 AI Act compliance needs to integrate with it.
+Our AI risk assessment framework offers a structured approach to building that integration.

 Investment and Trading AI

 Algorithmic trading and robo-advisory have their own regulatory framework under MiFID II.
 The AI Act doesn’t override this—it complements it.
 AI-specific risks like model drift, training data issues, and algorithmic bias need attention even when MiFID II compliance is solid.
+Our AI trading algorithms compliance guide covers the intersection of MiFID II and AI Act obligations in detail.

 For trading systems, the interaction between AI Act transparency and market integrity rules needs careful navigation.
+Portfolio managers should also consult our AI portfolio management compliance resource.

 Customer Decisions and Access